Spontaneous collapse effects on relativistic fermionic matter: Introduction

 The Lindblad formalism is primarily used to describe non-relativistic systems \cite{lindexample1}-\cite{lindexample4}, particularly in condensed matter physics.
 Recently, studies have explored its potential application to relativistic systems, specifically in the bosonic \cite{lindref3},\cite{lindref4}, and fermionic case \cite{gomes24}.
 These investigations reveal that the presence of dissipation generates an explicit violation of the manifest Lorentz invariance.
 Thus, the Lorentz violation characteristic of the SC models can be seen as a way to impose bounds on the parameters and a possible window to better understand the manifestation of the collapse of the wave function on relativistic systems.

 This work is organized as follows: Section 2 introduces the main aspects of spontaneous-collapse models within the Keldysh formalism and presents the action of the system.
 In Section III, by use of the path-integral technique, the Dyson-Schwinger (DS) equations are reached, and a generalization of the collisionless Boltzmann equation is found.
 With a truncation of the Dyson series, the solutions of the DS equations are found.
-In Section 3, the final comments and perspectives are presented.
+In Section 4, the results are shown, and in Section 5, the final comments and perspectives are presented.
 This paper will consider the natural units where $\hbar = k_b = c = 1$.
 In the paper, $[A,B] = AB - BA$ and $\{A,B\} = AB + BA$, and the spacetime have $D =3+1$ dimensions.